 I'm also an active contributor in StackOverflow helping out other developers around the world.

 Hello!
 My name is Kingma and I started GoCarer with my friend Anzel back when we worked together in London.
-I'm driven to find creative ways to fundamentally help people, and my interest is in how technology, leadership and communities can work together to achieve this.
-I now spend most of my time drinking coffee and replying to emails.
+I'm driven to find innovative ways to help people, and my interest is in how technology, leadership and communities can work together to achieve this.
+I now spend most of my time drinking coffee, talking to people and writing emails.

-Outside of work, I love to spend time with my family, cycle, watch movies, read stories and play video games.
+Outside of work, I love to spend time with my family, cycle, watch movies, read literature and perform improvised comedy.

 Hello!
 My name is Cara and I am a passionate Speech and Language Therapist with extensive experience in working with Autism Spectrum Disorder and associated complex needs.
 Throughout my career, I have worked closely with children as well as their social workers, teachers, and other health professionals to develop individualised treatment programmes.